-Student-level course restrictions are listed in the Class Search Tool.
+Student-level course restrictions are listed in Schedule Builder and the Class Search Tool.
 A student-level restriction refers to Undergraduate, Second Baccalaureate, Graduate, etc. Some restrictions may be added late at the request of the department offering the course.
-Please note most course restrictions are removed starting with Pass 2 registration.
+Please note most course restrictions are removed starting with Pass Two registration.

-College course restrictions are listed in the Class Search Tool.
+College course restrictions are listed in Schedule Builder and the Class Search Tool.
 Some restrictions may be added late at the request of the department offering the course.
-Please note most course restrictions are removed starting with Pass 2 registration.
+Please note most course restrictions are removed starting with Pass Two registration.

-Field-of-study major course restrictions are listed in the Class Search Tool.
+Field-of-study major course restrictions are listed in Schedule Builder and the Class Search Tool.
 Some restrictions may be added late at the request of the department offering the course.
-Please note most course restrictions are removed starting with Pass 2 registration.
+Please note most course restrictions are removed starting with Pass Two registration.

 Class-Level Course Restriction

-Class-level course restrictions are listed in the Class Search Tool.
+Class-level course restrictions are listed in Schedule Builder and the Class Search Tool.
 A class-level refers to Freshman, Sophomore, Junior, Senior, etc. Some restrictions may be added late at the request of the department offering the course.
-Please note most course restrictions are removed starting with Pass 2 registration.
+Please note most course restrictions are removed starting with Pass Two registration.

 Illegal Repeat Errors